E3SM-Project/E3SM-Project.github.io/docs/running-e3sm-guide/guide-long-term-archiving.md

 $ exit
 ```

-Update the simulation Confluence page with information regarding this simulation (For Water Cycle’s v2 work, that page is [V2 Simulation Planning](https://acme-climate.atlassian.net/wiki/spaces/ED/pages/2766340117)).
+If you are E3SM staff, update the simulation Confluence page with information regarding this simulation (For Water Cycle’s v2 work, that page is [V2 Simulation Planning](https://acme-climate.atlassian.net/wiki/spaces/ED/pages/2766340117)).
 In the `zstash archive` column, specify:

 - `/home/<first letter>/<username>/E3SMv2/<case_name>`
 - `zstash_create_<stamp>.log`